 September 2021 3M Trial Update

-- Dr. Marc Bennett, a medical doctor who testified as to Mr. Atkins bilateral tinnitus and hearing loss injuries
+- Dr. Marc Bennett, a medical doctor who testified as to Mr. Atkins’s bilateral tinnitus and hearing loss injuries

-- Rear Admiral Allie Coetzee Leslie, who testified that what 3M promised and what it delivered were not the same
+- Rear Admiral Allie Coetzee Leslie testified that what 3M promised and what it delivered were not the same

-- Richard McKiney, a bioacoustics expert to testify that the Combat Arms earplugs were defectively designed and that Aearo/3M’s quality control and assurance processes for the CAEv2 were also deficient
+- Richard McKinney, a bioacoustics expert testified that the Combat Arms earplugs were defectively designed and that Aearo/3M’s quality control and assurance processes for the CAEv2 were also deficient

-- Dr. Lawrence Lustig, a medical doctor from Columbia University, who testified that 3M/Aearo violated general industry norms regarding the labeling on the CAEv2 did not provide adequate warnings to the military.
+- Dr. Lawrence Lustig, a medical doctor from Columbia University, Dr. Lustig testified that 3M/Aearo violated general industry norms regarding the labeling on the CAEv2 did not provide adequate warnings to the military.

 On Thursday of last week, Mr. Adkins himself took the stand to testify and face cross-examination.
 Mr. Adkin’s testimony was uneventful and surprisingly short.
 He was only on the witness stand for 1 hour and 7 minutes.

 The Adkins $8.2 million verdict was huge.
-If the current bellwether trial results in a big verdict for Mr. Adkins it should have a major ripple effect on 3M and the course of the litigation moving forward.
-Adkins is a plaintiff who was selected by 3M’s defense team.
-The last bellwether trial with a defense pick resulted in a victory for 3M.
+If the current bellwether trial results in a big verdict for Ms. Blum, it should have a major ripple effect on 3M and the course of the litigation moving forward.
+Blum is a plaintiff who was selected by 3M’s defense team.
+So was Adkins, by the way, but they wanted this case even more.

-If 3M loses on this second defense pick plaintiff, it will make the victory in round 2 look more like an outlier and possibly begin to erode 3M’s confidence they can win these claims.
+If 3M loses on this third defense pick plaintiff, it will make the victory in round look more like an outlier and erode 3M’s confidence they can win these claims.